Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Lifelong Learning under Continually Drifting VRP Tasks

-A constructive neural solver operates on a VRP instance $p$ by sequentially extending a partial solution, which can be modeled as a stationary instance-conditioned Markov decision process (MDP).
-Specifically, for an instance $p$, we define $\mathcal{M}(p)=\langle \mathcal{S}(p), \mathcal{A}(p), \mathcal{R}(p), \mathcal{T}(p)\rangle$, where a state $s$ from the state space $S(p)$ encodes $p$ together with the current partial solution, an action $a$ from the action space $ \mathcal{A}(p)$ selects the ID of the next node to visit.
-The reward function $\mathcal{R}(p)$ is derived from the optimization objective (e.g., negative tour length~\cite{POMO}). $\mathcal{T}(p)$ specifies the state transition under the instance-dependent constraints.
+We formulate lifelong learning in the continually drifting scenario as lifelong reinforcement learning.
+A constructive solver solve on a VRP instance $p$ by sequentially extending a partial solution, which can be modeled as a stationary instance-conditioned Markov decision process (MDP).
+Specifically, for an instance $p$, we define $\mathcal{M}(p)=\langle \mathcal{S}(p), \mathcal{A}(p), \mathcal{R}(p), \mathcal{T}(p)\rangle$, where a state $s$ from the state space $S(p)$ encodes $p$ together with the current partial solution, an action $a$ from the action space $ \mathcal{A}(p)$ selects the next node to visit.
+The reward function $\mathcal{R}(p)$ is derived from the optimization objective (e.g., negative tour length~\cite{POMO}). $\mathcal{T}(p)$ specifies the state transition under the specific constraints.